Lead Opinion

 The Appellees petitioned generally for damages, including an award for deprivation of the purchase price money, consequential damages and mental anguish.
 No special exception was filed to contest the pleadings.
 There is testimony that $2,700.00 was paid for the refrigerator during the first week of March 1988.
 The amount of $364.42 was paid to modify the kitchen for this particular refrigerator.
 The cost of replacing the ice maker would be approximately $140.00.
 There was testimony that Appellees had to purchase ice at an approximate cost of $23.00 a month for the spring months, and approximately $34.00 a month for the summer months.
 There is sufficient evidence to support the award.
 Point of Error No. Eight is overruled.

 Point of Error No. Nine alleges the trial court erred in failing to find the Appellant was entitled to recover against Appellees on his counterclaim under § 17.50(c), Tex.
 Bus. & Com.Code Ann.
 As in most other points of error made in this case, the point is unbriefed and uncorrelated to the record.
 Point of Error No. Nine is overruled because of waiver.
-Valero Transmission Company at 614.
+Valero Transmission Company at 61f

 The matter of attorney’s fees is severed and judgment of the trial court pertaining to attorney’s fees is reversed and remanded for a new trial.
 In all other respects, judgment of the trial court is affirmed.

-I agree with Justice Woodard's opinion that "[t]here was no evidence offered in respect to attorney's fees."
+I agree with Justice Woodard’s opinion that “[t]here was no evidence offered in respect to attorney’s fees.”
 Likewise, I agree with his statement that an appellate court is not authorized to reverse the judgment of a trial court on the grounds that the case has not been fully developed.
-I *160 also agree with Justice Koehler's concurring opinion that "[a]n appellate court should not remand a case just to give an appellee another bite of the apple."
-Therefore, I respectfully dissent to a remand for a new trial on attorney's fees.
+I

-Perhaps the real issue is: Does the Texas Deceptive Trade Practices Act § 17.50(d), which provides that each consumer who prevails shall be awarded reasonable and necessary attorney's fees, void the application of the "no evidence" rule?
+Perhaps the real issue is: Does the Texas Deceptive Trade Practices Act § 17.-50(d), which provides that each consumer who prevails shall be awarded reasonable and necessary attorney’s fees, void the application of the “no evidence” rule?
 I conclude that it does not.

 If an award is mandatory, what should be the action of the trial court where after the evidence is presented without any evidence on attorney's fees and plaintiff's counsel announces to the court that “the plaintiff rests”.
 Does the trial judge say “I can not accept that announcement.
 The plaintiff can only rest after proper evidence is presented on attorney’s fees.”
 I believe most trial judges would be shocked by such a rule but that is basically the result we reach today.
 Or if plaintiff’s counsel says “[r]ather than delay the trial while I obtain an expert witness, plaintiff will waive attorney’s fees,” does the “shall be awarded” clause cause the trial judge to say “[n]o waiver will be permitted.”
 I do not believe so.
 The statute was written for the protection of the consumer.
 Those consumers who do not seek the benefits of the statute should be treated like all other litigants who come to court without evidence of some element of their case.
 They face the burden of having the “no evidence” rule applied to their case.
 Appellant seeks a rendition on this phase of the case.
 I would grant that relief.